MartinLangbecker/mav-prices/readme.md

                         // set to 0 if train should at least pass through station }
   ],
-  travellers: [ // one or more objects; up to six people and six dogs
+  travellers: [ // one or more objects; up to six people and six dogs/bicycles
     {
       type: '8', // passengerType
       discounts: [], // discount IDs